benjiwilli/react_flow_conceptual/PROJECT_VISION.md

 ## Conclusion

-LinguaFlow represents a paradigm shift in ESL education technology: from generic AI tutors to teacher-designed, student-personalized learning pathways.
+VerbaPath represents a paradigm shift in ESL education technology: from generic AI tutors to teacher-designed, student-personalized learning pathways.
 By leveraging the power of AI orchestration while keeping educators in control, we can deliver truly differentiated instruction at scale - meeting each of Alberta's diverse learners exactly where they are.

 The existing React Flow codebase provides an excellent foundation.
 With systematic implementation of this plan, we can transform it into a powerful tool that serves Alberta's ESL students while respecting their linguistic and cultural assets.